Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 # DEVOPS-TOOLING-WEBSITE-SOLUTION

 **Step 1: Creating the NFS Server**
 1. 1.
-Create an EC2 instance with the Redhat OS..
+Create an EC2 instance with the Redhat OS....

 2. Name the instance NFS-Server.

 Create three EBS volumes of 10 Gib each and attach these volumes to the ec2 instance..